Film still featuring 'Guide Me' from 'Wind, Tide & Oar' (2024), courtesy Huw Wahl.

 – Huw Wahl, Director

-The presentation of the film at CAST will include additional footage from the making of Wind, Tide & Oar, with a focus on some of the land-based workmanship that is essential to the maintenance and production of traditional boats.
+The presentation of the film at CAST includes additional footage from the making of Wind, Tide & Oar, with a focus on some of the land-based workmanship that is essential to the maintenance and production of traditional boats.
+Rose Ravetz has written detailed notes on the materials and processes shown, the boats which feature, and on some of the sailing techniques seen in Wind, Tide & Oar.
+Her notes can be found here.

 Huw Wahl is a filmmaker and artist who has won international recognition and showcased his award-winning work globally.
 He uses analogue film to explore the transformative potential of creative action.
 His last film The Republics (2020), made in collaboration with the poet Stephen Watts, was shown at CAST in the summer of 2021.